Who defined the word addition. The history of the emergence of arithmetic operations. Examples of the use of the word addition in the literature

 Preview:

-Message for Math Lesson
+Message for math lesson

 HISTORY OF THE ACTION OF ADDITION FROM ANCIENT TIMES TO THE PRESENT DAYS.

-In ancient China, addition was done on a board using special sticks.
+In ancient China, addition was done on the board with the help of special sticks.
 They were made from bamboo or ivory.

 Some signs for addition appeared in antiquity, but until the 15th century there was almost no generally accepted sign.
 There are several points of view on how the sign for addition appeared.

-In the 15th – 16th centuries, the Latin letter “P” was used for the addition sign, initial letter words plus.
-Gradually, this letter began to be written with two dashes.
-The Latin word " et" (et) , standing for "I", which means "more".
+In the 15th - 16th centuries, the Latin letter "P" was used for the addition sign, initial letter plus words.
+Gradually, this letter began to be written with two lines.
+For addition, the Latin word " et" (floor) , denoting "And", which means "greater than".
 Since the word “et” had to be written very often, they began to shorten it: first they wrote one letter “t”, which gradually turned into the sign “+ ».
 There is a third opinion: the “+” sign originated in trading practice.

 Russian abacus - abacus, appeared at the end of the 15th century.
-They have horizontal knitting needles with bones and are based on the decimal system.
+They have horizontal knitting needles with underwire and are based on the decimal system.
 Russian abacus was widely used for calculations.
 They are easy and quick to add and subtract.

 From interviews with subject teachers, we learned that the action of addition is actively used in other sciences.

 Russian language .
-Topic: “Word Formation” (primary school teacher)
+Topic: "Word formation" (primary school teacher)

 Biology .
 Topic: "Human nutrition" (biology teacher)

-Calorie addition is performed to determine the energy value of the product (proteins, fats, carbohydrates)
+Addition of calories is performed to determine the energy value of the product (proteins, fats, carbohydrates)

 Geography .
 Topic: "Climate" (geography teacher)

-Temperatures for a certain period are added up to find the average daily, average monthly, average annual temperature.
+Temperatures are added up for a certain period to find the average daily, average monthly, average annual temperature.

 Physics .
 Topic "Interference" (physics teacher)